 Sometimes you may be referred to another hospital in your area, if your normal hospital is very busy.
 We have been working together to help get you seen and treated as soon as we can.
 We are all one big NHS team, now more so than ever.
 Please bear with us and be understanding, if this is the case.

-If you have a question that hasn’t been answered, have a look at our wider Coronavirus FAQs and if we still haven’t covered it please email us at firstname.lastname@example.org - we may not know the answer straight away, but we will do our best to find out.
+If you have a question that hasn’t been answered, please email us at firstname.lastname@example.org - we may not know the answer straight away, but we will do our best to find out.

-Government guidance is regularly being updated.
+Government guidance for patients and information on the coronavirus is updated regularly.
 Sign up here to be kept up to date with the latest government advice, information and advice from experts, and tips on your wellbeing during this uncertain time.